Syntea/xdef/README.md

 either as a name of the programming language or as an XML element containing the code of X‑definition language.

-# Documentation and online advances
+# Documentation and online playground

 For the **complete documentation** see the directory [xdef/src/documentation](/xdef/src/documentation).